Victory Day Parades: Parades held in recognized nations

 The first Victory Day Parade in Kazakhstan was held in 1995 in the then capital of Almaty.
 Celebrating the golden jubilee of the victory, it was held on Republic Square and was presided by the Minister of Defence, Army General Sagadat Nurmagambetov.
 Subsequent small-scale parades were held in 2000 and 2005.
 In 2015, a Victory Day/Defender of the Fatherland Day Parade was held on Independence Square in Nur-Sultan (then known as Astana) to celebrate the victory's platinum jubilee.
 As a result, most Victory Day parades are held in connection with Defender of the Fatherland Day holiday, which celebrates the founding of the Kazakh Armed Forces.
-In the wake of the Coronavirus outbreak in March 2020, President Kassym-Jomart Tokayev ordered the cancellation of that year's parade due to the ongoing COVID-19 pandemic that affected the country.
+In March 2020, due to the COVID-19 pandemic, President Kassym-Jomart Tokayev ordered the cancellation of that year's parade due to the ongoing COVID-19 pandemic that affected the country.
 On 24 June of that year, the city of Almaty held a mini Victory Parade.

 In Aktau, the parade traditionally begins with the "Volley of Remembrance", fired near the Eternal Flame monument.